The principal businesses of Sony are as follows.

 Plus, in response to the diversifying communication needs, Sony offers the ultra-fast NURO Hikari network and nuromobile to boot—a mobile service that seeks simplicity.
 Sony's aim will continue to be the provision of services that offer excitement and entertainment along with peace of mind.

-In the game and network services business, the PlayStation platform business is focused around the PlayStation 4 computer entertainment system.
+In the game and network services business, the PlayStation platform business is focused around the PlayStation 4.

-Sony's financial services business is composed of life insurance, non-life insurance, banking operations, and nursing care.
+Sony's financial services business is composed of life insurance, property insurance, banking operations, and nursing care among others.
 Bringing together the financial services' many functions (save / increase / borrow / protect), Sony provides high value-added products and high-quality services that cater to the financial needs of each customer.